JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/require-repository.md

 # require-repository

-💼 This rule is enabled in the following configs: ✔️ `legacy-recommended`, ✅ `recommended`, 📦 `recommended-publishable`.

 <!-- end auto-generated rule header -->

 This rule checks for the existence of the `"repository"` property in a package.json, and reports a violation if it doesn't exist.